matt-may/matt-may.github.io/_posts/2016-12-22-cellular-automata-based-discrete-time-stepped-stadium-evacuation-simulation.markdown

 include things like closing intersections to vehicles, to allow uninhibited pedestrian traffic.
 In the end, we were able to determine a key intersection which needed to be open in order to promote a fast evacuation.
-For the full report and full code, [click here to view the Github repository](https://github.com/gatech-cse6730/checkpoint).
+For the full report and Python code, [click here to view the Github repository](https://github.com/gatech-cse6730/checkpoint).